rupali317/intro-component-sign-up-form/README.md

 ## Acknowledgments

-- A big thanks to Grace Snow for guiding on the proper usage of Voiceover screen reader and how to improve the accessibility related to the form's error messages.
+- A big thanks to Grace Snow for guiding on the proper usage of VoiceOver screen reader and how to improve the accessibility related to the form's error messages.
 - I express my gratitude towards my mentor - Deborah for the insightful code review session